kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Social posts

 The Release Communications team is **NOT** responsible for social posting.
 [SIG Contributor Experience](https://github.com/kubernetes/community/tree/master/sig-contributor-experience) (SIG Contribex) manages the official Kubernetes social accounts and is responsible for all posts to those accounts.
-SIG Contribex has created automation around blog posts, so once a blog is published to the Kubernetes website, social posts are created and posted according to their automation schedule.
+SIG Contribex has created automation around blog posts, so once a blog is published to the Kubernetes website, social posts are created and posted according to SIG Contribex's automation schedule.

 If the Communications team and Release Lead determine a feature or other release communication needs a more detailed communications or calls to action, reach out to with SIG Contributor Experience for help making posts use the `@contributor-comms` tag in the `#sig-contribex` Slack channel.

 ### Tips and best practices

-#### Use the 2 week rule
+#### Use the 2 week guideline

 Try to give 2 weeks notice for all deadlines and requests for reviews.
 When planning to reach out for blog opt-in or asking for reviews on blog drafts, you should start posting messages or have blog drafts ready for review at least two weeks from the deadline.
 Especially when asking for blog reviews, as the blog team is understaffed, this will give reviewers enough time to do the review and you enough time to address any feedback.
-This is best effort, as the schedule does not always allow for this much lead time before a deadline.
+This is best effort guideline, as the schedule does not always allow for this much lead time before a deadline.

 #### Reaching out to KEP owners, blog authors, and reviewers

 Post messages to GitHub or in SIG slack channels for the best visibility into ongoing work and to allow other contributors to help.
 Having messages in the KEPs, blog PRs, or SIG slack channels, can help centralize information about the work being done and any outstanding issues.
 If you need to escalate an issues to Release Leads or SIG Chairs, having public messages/records of conversations can make it easy to tag who you need to.

-If you do use direct messages to contact someone during a release,  if you have been unable to get ahold of them through other public channels for example, post summaries of the conversation to PRs or SIG slack channels.
+If you do use direct messages to contact someone during a release, post summaries of the conversation to PRs or SIG slack channels.
 This way everyone can stay up-to-date on the ongoing work.

 #### Deadlines

 As much as possible stick to the comms deadlines set in the release schedule for the mid-cycle blog and main release blog.
-This will ensure that no release-blocking issues come up and that these blogs go out when they need to.
+This will ensure that no release-blocking issues come up and that all blogs go out when they need to.

 Feature blog deadlines are a little more flexible compared to other release deadlines.
-Because the feature blogs are published after the release, there is usually more time to review them if a deadline is missed.
+Because the feature blogs are published after the release, there is usually more wiggle room on the deadlines.
 In general, as long as blog authors are responsive and blog content is getting added/reviewed, its OK to give authors extra time to finish their work.
-If you feel that a blog author is not responsive, progress has not been made, and the dealines have been stretched too far, escalate to the release or SIG chairs or cancel the blog.
+If you need to, you can publish the blog later in the publicaiton schedule to give the author and reviewers more time to complete the blog.
+If you feel that a blog author is not responsive, progress is not being made, and the dealines have been stretched too far, escalate to the release or SIG chairs or cancel the blog.
 A blog can always been written outside of the release cycle.

 ## Release Milestone Activities